sec-fortress/Practical-Ethical-Hacking-Notes/Scanning and Enumeration/Researching Potential Vulnerabilities.md

  Unix (Samba 2.2.1a)
 ```

 After various research a lot of articles and source point to a **Trans2open Vulnerability** which was disclosed 04/07/2003.
-We have various exploit on the web including a manual exploit built with C after getting reverse shell as a normal user [trans2open-CVE-2003](https://github.com/KernelPan1k/trans2open-CVE-2003-0201) and an exploit from metasploit [](https://www.rapid7.com/db/modules/exploit/linux/samba/trans2open/)
+We have various exploit on the web including a manual exploit built with C after getting reverse shell as a normal user [trans2open-CVE-2003](https://github.com/KernelPan1k/trans2open-CVE-2003-0201) and an exploit from metasploit [Samba trans2open Overflow (Linux x86)](https://www.rapid7.com/db/modules/exploit/linux/samba/trans2open/)